diegobarquero/studio-challenge/README.md

 FontAwesome for icons (optional)

-Folder Structure
+## Folder Structure
-plaintext
-Copy
-Edit
 pet-yourself/
 ├── index.html          # Main HTML page
 ├── script.js           # JavaScript functionality
 ├── styles.css          # Stylesheet
-├── assets/             # Contains wig.png, glasses.png, and hat.png
+├── images/             # Contains wig.png, eyes.png, and hat.png

-How to Run Locally
+## How to Run Locally
 Clone this repository:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/pet-yourself.git
 cd pet-yourself
 Open index.html in your browser (you can use a local server for better experience).

 If using VSCode, you can install the Live Server extension and just click "Go Live".

-How to Use
+## How to Use
 Allow the browser to access your webcam.

 Click Take Picture to capture a photo.